”You don’t own me…”

-- The ages between 16 -24 are the most susceptible to dating violence.
+- The ages of 16 -24 are the most susceptible to dating violence.

 RED FLAGS / WARNING SIGNS IN RELATIONSHIPS

-Physical violence: While shoving and pushing can be an indication, hitting is conclusive that your partener is abusive.
+Physical violence: While shoving and pushing can indicate, hitting is conclusive that your partner is abusive.

 Persistence: If he won’t take no for an answer, it’s not because he’s smitten.
-Anybody who doesn’t hear the word no is trying to control you.
+Anybody who hears the word no is trying to control you.